ploxxxy/pamplona-future/README.md

 ```

 To test the connection and initialize the database, run the command `npm run resetdb`.
 Once that completes successfully, run `npm start`.

+### Connecting
+Add [catalyst-mitm](https://github.com/ploxxxy/catalyst-mitm) to the installation directory of the game to redirect all traffic to localhost.
+When launched, the game should connect to your new server.

 ## Credits & Resources
 - WarrantyVoider